lucasqwerty2/SREMB-Macro/README.md

 ### 2. Add the SREMB Keyboard Files

-Locate the folder named: SREMB
+Locate the folder named: sremb

 Copy the entire folder into: qmk_firmware/keyboards/handwired

-After copying, the folder structure should look like this: qmk_firmware/keyboards/handwired/SREMB
+After copying, the folder structure should look like this: qmk_firmware/keyboards/handwired/sremb

 ### 3. Compile and Flash the Firmware